usbong/SLHCC/generateMonthlySummaryReport/add-on software/README.md

 <b>C:\Users\User\AppData\Local\Google\Chrome\Application\chrome.exe "file:///%CD%/add-on%%20software/output/MonthlySummaryReportOutputConsultation.html"</b><br />
 <br />
 --> Update the location of <b>"chrome.exe"</b> to where it is in the computer.<br />
+--> The directory where <b>"chrome.exe"</b> is located must not have space in its folder names; otherwise, you must add quotation marks, e.g. "add-on software".<br />
+--> <b>"%CD%"</b>, i.e. the current directory, must not have space in its folder names.<br />
 <br />
 c) MS EXCEL VBA (Visual Basic for Applications)<br />
 --> The inputWorkbookPath = path where the <b>"generateMonthlySummaryReportWithMacro.xlsm"</b> MS EXCEL workbook file is located.<br />